cakiryusuff/cakiryusuff/README.md

 # 💫 About Me:
-I am a recent graduate from Necmettin Erbakan University with a degree in Computer Engineering.
-I am trying to specialize in Computer Vision, deep learning, machine learning.
-I am open to learning, I am constantly improving myself day by day.
-Kind regards.<br>
+Highly motivated Artificial Intelligence Engineer and recent Computer Engineering graduate from Necmettin Erbakan University, specializing in machine learning, deep learning, and computer vision.
+Continuously improving my skills and open to new challenges and learning opportunities in the field of artificial intelligence.<br>
-🌱 I’m currently learning Pytorch, Deep Learning, Machine Learning<br>💬 You can contact me at cakir_yusuff@outlook.com<br>⚡ Also my videos youtube.com/@cakiryusuff
+💬 You can contact me at cakir_yusuff@outlook.com<br>⚡ Also my videos youtube.com/@cakiryusuff

 ## 🌐 Socials: